flyingpeach/sls-code/matlab/README.md

 # System Level Synthesis
 MATLAB implementation of system level synthesis.

+For questions, email jsli at caltech dot edu.

 ## Dependencies
 This toolbox uses cvx, which can be downloaded from [here](http://cvxr.com/cvx/download/).